tylerdr/sprinter-website/src/pages/about/index.md

   widthOptions: is-7
 how:
   content1: >-
+    Do you feel like your business is lacking something, but don’t specifically know what?
+Do you recognize that your company could be better, but don’t know how?
+These are two questions that our team of highly-skilled experts are trained to answer.
+We are a tech-based consulting firm of elite problem solvers with the sole mission of improving your business.
+Through feasible modern technology, we are able to implement solutions that positively impact your overall workflow.
 The reason many software solutions fail is largely due to the lack of communication between the developer and the client.
 We've solved this issue through our method of consulting before and during the development process.
 This type of transparency is what ensures success when working together to meet your future goals.
 With only your specific needs in mind, we are able to design a detailed course of action tailored to fit your company.
-  content2: >-
+  content2: >
+    Our entire process starts with a simple conversation.
+This is rooted in our belief that developing a relationship with our clients is just as important as developing the software.
+That’s why we conduct a mandatory consultation before creating or offering any tech-based solutions.
+This method of consulting before creating is what separates us from our competitors and ensures you receive only the best results.
 After consulting, we begin mapping a custom plan to implement software based on your business's current needs.
 This process is what offers your company only the most advanced and effective technological solutions that you won't find elsewhere.
+Evolving with the technology is what we prioritize at Sprinter.
+We believe many businesses are tapping into only a small portion of their potential.
+This is due to the lack of knowledge on new and available technology.
+Recognizing the fact that new technology can be both scary and sexy, we use our resources to acquaint your business with the power of modern software.
   header: How We Do It
   tagline: >-
     Our team is a unique blend of creatives, engineers, and developers who are